CHAPTER TWELVE | PART THREE

 They are blind creatures, dumb hounds who can no longer bay, simoniacs who sell justice, damning the poor and giving absolution to the rich.
 They do not even observe the laws of the Church.
 They acquire endless benefices, entrusting the priesthood and other ecclesiastical responsibilities to unworthy pastors and illiterate children.
 Hence the contempt in which both gentry and people hold God and His Church.
 Throughout this region the prelates are the laughing stock of the laity.

 Considering this verdict was delivered not by the enemies of the Church but by Pope Innocent III himself, I could well imagine why, whenever they confronted their Catholic counterparts, the Cathars rarely had difficulty claiming the moral high ground.
 True, attempts had been made by the Vatican, through a series of reforms initiated in the 1050s, to address the problem of unchaste and corrupt clergy, but these had achieved little.
-In fact it could be argued they did more harm than good, because they gave the lay community the hope that the Church could actually be restored to the divine purity it had possessed during the Apostolic Age.
+In fact it could be argued they did more harm than good, since they gave the lay community the hope that the Church could actually be restored to the divine purity it had possessed during the Apostolic Age.
 As the reform movement petered out this hope was dashed, leaving in its wake a feeling of deep disillusionment, if not downright anger.
 In such circumstances anyone presenting a credible alternative to the Church of Rome was always likely to be given a sympathetic hearing, and the Cathar vision of a simple Christian fellowship untainted by worldly corruption and greed was clearly a powerful one.
 But the Cathars did not merely present themselves as an attractive alternative to Catholicism, they claimed theirs to be the only true form of Christianity.
 It was the Cathar church, they argued, and none other, that could be traced all the way back to the original church founded by the Apostles.
-A bold claim indeed, but one made all the more compelling by the fact that when it came to following in the footsteps of the Apostles, the Cathars, unlike their adversaries, actually practised what they preached.
+A bold claim indeed, but one made all the more compelling by the fact that when it came to following in the footsteps of the Apostles, the Cathars actually practised what they preached.

-Actions have always spoken louder than words, and the pious, humble lives led by Cathar wandering preachers as they went from from place to place giving out alms, tending the sick and comforting the old and infirm moved many.
+Actions have always spoken louder than words, and the pious, humble lives led by Cathar wandering preachers as they went from place to place giving out alms, tending the sick and comforting the old and infirm moved many.
 So too did the message they brought with them, which was quite simply the love of Christ and one’s fellow man.
 In an attempt to counter their ever-growing success, the Catholic church tried discrediting the heretics by highlighting those aspects of Cathar theology most at odds with her own.
 It was a tactic that brought little joy.
 For one thing the Cathars were careful to play down those beliefs potential converts might have found hard to accept; for another, the two faiths had far more in common than the church authorities cared to admit.
 And as for those points of doctrine where the two sides did diverge, such differences were, as far as most people were concerned, of little consequence.
 It is doubtful for example, that many would have seen an important difference between the Cathar vision of a world that was thoroughly debased and corrupted because it had been created by Satan and the Catholic contention that the world had indeed been thoroughly debased and corrupted by Satan, but not created by him.
 The same could be said for the theological arguments over the nature of Christ.
 Since both Catholics and Cathars agreed that Christ was the son of God sent down to earth by the Father for the salvation of all mankind, would the average twelfth-century layman really have cared whether the Lord had appeared before His flock through the mediation of dokesis or as a result of the hypostatic union?
 Even in the unlikely event he had been aware of the two concepts in the first place?

 But if the Cathar world-view could be moderated to make it more accessible to ordinary Catholics, it could never be reconciled with Catholicism itself.
 The Cathars preached openly that the Church of Rome was the Whore of Babylon, a perversity created by Satan to lure people away from the true path to salvation.
 Given the Church’s woeful reputation in the twelfth century, it is likely a good number of people found this a far from unreasonable point of view.
 Even so, Catharism could never have flourished in the Languedoc to the extent it did had it not been afforded a level of protection by the ruling elite found nowhere else in Western Christendom.

 In the Middle Ages the Church could usually count upon the secular authorities (which in a feudal society tended to mean the nobility and their men-at-arms) to help root out and punish heretics.
-This partnership worked well throughout Europe except in the Languedoc, where the local barons were notoriously reluctant to perform this most pious of duties.
+This partnership worked well throughout Europe except in the Languedoc, whose nobles were notoriously reluctant to perform this most pious of duties.
 It seems they did not look upon the Cathars, who lived peaceably and posed no threat to the established order, as a particular menace.
 And since for generations the heretics had been very successful in making converts amongst ladies of noble birth, many of the grands seigneurs of the region could count Cathars amongst close family members.
 Thus, when Innocent III acceded to the papal throne in 1198 his appeal to the secular authorities in the Languedoc to take up the sword against the enemies of Christ fell largely on deaf ears.
 As soon as it became clear they were not prepared to help him, Innocent resolved to replace them with people who were.